Estimated reading time: 4 minutes

 Durbar Square is one of the most frequently visited plazas in the heart of Kathmandu and is well worth a visit.
 Here you’ll find medieval religious and royal buildings alongside vendors selling souvenirs and candy floss on giant sticks to tourists.
 Whilst tourism slightly mars the beauty of the ancient buildings, there is nowhere better to visit in Kathmandu.

 Kathmandu is home to many beautiful ancient temples, and you’ll find many of these in Kathmandu’s old city.
 It is the perfect route for a walking tour, taking you through Ason Chowk, Indra Chowk and Janal Bahal squares.
 To enjoy a unique perspective few tourists see, try locating Item Bahal’s heritage street during your journey.

 Swayambhunath (Also known as the monkey temple) is one of Kathmandu’s most impressive and easy-to-access temples.
 To enter the temple, you’ll have to climb 365 stone steps, but the temple and the views are well worth the climb.
 Visitors also love meeting the hundreds of Rhesus Macaques monkeys that live in the temple.

 No. 4: Visit three Buddha Park

 You’ll see hundreds of Buddha statues during your time in Nepal, but some of the finest examples in Kathmandu are in Three Buddha Park, which sits in Swayambhu just west of the stupa at the bottom of the hill.
-Here you’ll find three dazzling gold Buddha statues, which are often overlooked, but with each standing at 20m tall and sitting in the heart of a tranquil reflective garden, there is nowhere better to sit and enjoy your time in Kathmandu.
+Here, you can discover three impressive gold Buddha statues.
+Many visitors don’t notice them, but every statue reaches an impressive height of 20 meters and is positioned in the center of a calm and reflective garden.
+It’s an excellent place to sit and savor your time in Kathmandu.

 No. 5: Look out from the Bhisen tower (Dharahara)